signaldatascience/R-curriculum/day01/day01-undata.md

 Week 1 Day 1 Assignment
 =======================

 Here's the data science-focused assignment for day 1.
 No worries if you don't complete everything -- I'm front-loading the assignments with the most crucial material; the goal here is for nobody to be left without something to do.

+There's sample code located at the attached file `day1Example-rev.R`.

 Remember to switch off typing between your partner(s) every 20 minutes.